artosalminen/artosalminen.github.io/content/posts/how-to-stream-audio-in-local-network-with-ffmpeg.md

 ---
-title: "How to stream audio locally with FFMpeg?"
+title: "How to stream audio in local network with FFMpeg?"
 date: 2024-10-31
 series: ["ffmpeg", "vlc"]
 weight: 1